Debden House

-Debden House is a residential adult education college, conference centre and campsite located in Loughton, Essex, England.
+Debden House is a conference centre and campsite located in Loughton, Essex, England.
 The house is owned and operated by Newham London Borough Council.

 The house is used as a conference centre with residential facilities during the week, and is available for hire.
 Newham Borough Council use the house extensively for staff training, team-building exercises and conferences.
-An adult education college operates from Debden House on weekends, offering a range of 2-day courses throughout the year.
 Residential accommodation is available for students.

 The campsite at Debden House is open from May to September every year.
 Facilities include a shop, cafe, washing and drying machines, electric points, toilets and showers.